BLOG: Lockdown: Creating your own adventures — Part I

 You can turn something simple into something adventurous and wonderful.

 “I find that when I say yes more, I will have more possibilities,” said Gary Drobnack, retired Weyerhaeuser executive.
-He once accepted an assignment to go to Brunei, and some family members were not thrilled about it.
+He once accepted an assignment to go to Borneo, and some family members were not thrilled about it.
 Had he said “no,” it would not have led him to those amazing experiences in Asia, he said.

 That’s exactly what I have done.
 Take initiative to create activities and even inspire others to do things for joy, have new experiences, and help others.
 Never wait for things to happen.